 1809 W 2nd St

 Portales, NM 88130

-We are now physically meeting at our normal location at this time for Sunday morning and evening services.
-The Wednesday bible study and singing will continue online.
+We are now physically meeting at our normal location at this time for Sunday morning and evening services, and Wednesday evening services.

 May God bless all in need during this troubling time!